-- Have you ever taken part in a sporting event or other type of competition?
+- 1 Have you ever taken part in a sporting event or other type of competition?
 Did you have to prepare before the competition took place?
-What was the result? - 2 LANGUAGE IN CONTEXT Read the text in exercise 3 below and answer the questions. - 1 What recently happened to Kristen? - 2 Why didn't her teachers want her to compete at the age of thirteen? - 3 What happened in her first competition?
-How does she explain it? - 3) GCD 1.11 In your notebook, complete the article with the correct past tense form of the verbs in brackets.
+What was the result? - 2 LANGUAGE IN CONTEXT Read the text in exercise 3 below and answer the questions. - 1 What recently happened to Kristen?
+She heard the news that the National Skating Committee had chosen her to be on the national team. - Why didn't her teachers want her to compete at the age of thirteen?
+They thought she would have problems competing because she had not been skating long enough. - 3 What happened in her first competition?
+How does she explain it?
+She won a medal.
+She had been practising hard not to embarrass her teachers. - 3) CD 1.11 In your notebook, complete the article with the correct past tense form of the verbs in brackets.
 Then listen and check.

-Figure-skater Kristen Lane 1 (practise), as usual, early yesterday morning when she 2 (hear) the news that the National Skating Committee 3 (choose) her to be on the national team.
-'I hadn't been expecting to hear anything for days,' the 16-year-old skater said.
-'So I 4 (be) totally surprised.
-I actually 5 (stop) skating for a while and 6 (sit) down to take in the news.'
+Figure-skater Kristen Lane 1was practising (practise), as usual, early yesterday morning when she 2heard (hear) the news that the National Skating Committee had chosen (choose) her to be on the national team.
+'I hadn't been expecting to hear anything for days, the 16-year-old skater said.
+'So I 4was (be) totally surprised.
+I actually 5stopped (stop) skating for a while and sat (sit) down to take in the news.'

 Kristen was a late starter by the standards of the figure skating world.
-'I 7 🖾 (never skate)

-at all before I turned ten years old, she explains.
-'Then my mum 8 (take) some friends and me to an ice rink for a birthday treat, and I was instantly hooked!
+'I 7had never skated (never skate) at all before I turned ten years old, she explains.
+'Then my mum 8took (take) some friends and me to an ice rink for a birthday treat, and I was instantly hooked!
 I worked really hard to catch up with the other students.
-But when I 9 (want) to compete at the age of thirteen, my teachers told me I hadn't been skating long enough.
+But when I 9wanted (want) to compete at the age of thirteen, my teachers told me I hadn't been skating long enough.
 They thought I would be too nervous and have problems.'
-After Kristen convinced her teachers to let her enter one competition, she 10 (work) harder than ever.
-And to everyone's surprise, she 11 (win) a medal.
-'I had been practising every day for about five hours, morning and evening, just because I 12 (not want) to embarrass myself or my teachers.
+After Kristen convinced her teachers to let her enter one competition, she 10 worked (work) harder than ever.
+And to everyone's surprise, she won (win) a medal.
+'I had been practising every day for about five hours, morning and evening, just because I didn't want (not want) to embarrass myself or my teachers.
 I knew I was good, but it hadn't occurred to me that I might win anything!'

-4> ANALYSE Find examples of the following structures in the article in exercise 3.
+4 ANALYSE Find examples of the following structures in the article in exercise 3.

-- 1 past simple to describe a series of events that happened one after another (and finished) in the past: 💯 - 2 past continuous to describe an event that was interrupted by another past event: - 3 past simple to describe the event which interrupted another event in the past: - 4 past perfect to describe an event which happened before another past event: - 5> Look at the highlighted examples of the past perfect continuous in the article.
-Complete the rules in your notebook. - 1 The past perfect continuous is formed with $\cancel{\cancel{L}}$ + $\cancel{\cancel{L}}$ + the $\cancel{\cancel{L}}$ form of the verb. - Which is true?
-The past perfect continuous emphasises the a result of the action - b duration/length of the action.
+- 1 past simple to describe a series of events that happened one after another (and finished) in the past; I actually stopped skating for a while, sat down and took in the news. - 2 past continuous to describe an event that was interrupted by another - past event: - Kristen Lane was practising as usual early yesterday morning when - 3 past simple to describe the event which interrupted another event in the past: she heard the news - past perfect to describe an event which happened before another past event; I hadn't been skating, I had been practising - 5 Look at the highlighted examples of the past perfect continuous in the article.
+Complete the rules in your notebook. - 1 The past perfect continuous is formed with past tense of have + past participle of be + the -ing form of the verb. - 2 Which is true?
+The past perfect continuous emphasises the a result of the action - (b)duration/length of the action.